MiguelArias01/ProTickets/README.md

 ----post MVP----
-add a clickable interface to all the cards so the user can be directed to the site where they can purchase tickets to their choosen event
+add a clickable interface to all the cards so the user can get more information.

 ---------goals--------
 jan 31---